-It refers to the number of horizontal pixels (contrary to 1080p which represent the vertical lines).
+It refers to the number of horizontal pixels (contrary to 1080p, which represents the vertical lines).
 The 4K term has been used for a long time now especially in the movie industry.
-Last year, the Consumer Electronics Association decided to rebrand 4k into Ultra HD for televisions, to make the name more consumer friendly.
+In an attempt to make the name more consumer friendly, last year the Consumer Electronics Association decided to rebrand 4k for televisions as Ultra HD.
+Check out 4k vs 1080p comparison

 Does 24 inch full HD led TV produce the same quality as a 32 inch TV?

 If it is the same model, then yes, the quality will be very close.
 If you are watching a 24" TV from a distance, though, you will not need 1080p; your eye will not be able to see all the pixels.